 It is these types of situations that require a proactive desire to focus on a process that is operating satisfactory.
 Don’t just change something for change sake, but develop a new and improved way to conduct various business operations.
 A key part of creativity and finding alternatives is asking questions.
 Asking questions allows us to identify and develop alternatives.
 We can use questions like the following.

 Constantly focusing on alternatives allows us to look beyond current ideas and business practices.
 The combination of motivation and skills can produce amazing creativity.
-It only takes a few minutes to do some Green Hat thinking.
+It only takes a few minutes to do some creative thinking.
 In a few minutes you can develop multiple alternative ideas for improvement.
-It just takes motivation and the desire to find ideas that might be better than the current idea.
+It just takes motivation and the desire to find ideas that might be better than current.